 Prior to the start of camp, staff participate in our week and a half long staff training program.
-Most of our instructors at Arnot Forest Camp are certified in First Aid and CPR for Professional Rescuers or the equivalent.
-We also have either a registered nurse or an EMT onsite at all times.
+Most of our instructors at Arnot Forest Camp are certified in First Aid and CPR for Professional Rescuers or the equivalent in addition to Wilderness Remote First Aid.
+There is always a registered nurse or EMT onsite.